 The Company adopted a profit sharing plan and trust under section 401(k) of the Internal Revenue Code.
 This plan allows all eligible employees to defer a portion of their income through voluntary contributions to the plan.
 In accordance with the provisions of the plan, the Company can make discretionary matching contributions in the form of cash or common stock.
-For the years ended April 30, 2009 and 2008, the Company contributed 130,839 and 61,327 shares of common stock, respectively.
-The approximate value of these shares at the date of issuance was \$528,000 in fiscal year 2009 and \$573,000 in fiscal year 2008.
+For the years ended April 30, 2010 and 2009, the Company contributed 74,987 and 130,839 shares of common stock, respectively.
+The approximate value of these shares at the date of contribution was \$348,000 in fiscal year 2010 and \$528,000 in fiscal year 2009.
+Contributed shares are drawn from the Company's common stock held in treasury and are removed at the Company's original cost of acquisition of such shares on a specific identification basis.